 The Gender Gap in Universities and Colleges in sub-Saharan Africa

-Martin Mulwa, Research Manager (Policy) at ESSA, writes this mini report about the existing evidence on gender inequality in education, and what can be done about it.
+In this brief, Martin Mulwa, Research Manager (Policy) at Education Sub Saharan Africa (ESSA) highlights the higher education gender gaps in sub-Saharan Africa and what can be done about it.

 Gender gaps in universities and colleges have been widespread globally, raising conversations on how we can address the higher education gender gap.

 Gender equality promotes sustainable development.
 The Agenda 2030 and Africa Union’s Agenda 2063 both highlight the importance of this mission.
 There has been progress in bridging the gender gap,1 particularly in education.
 For instance, women’s enrolment in universities and colleges globally increased by 9% from 2011 to 2020 (UNESCO Institute for Statistics (UIS), 2020).
 However, huge gaps still exist particularly in sub-Saharan Africa (SSA).